Woutah/pyside6-utils/readme.md

 ```
 pip install <install_path>
 ```
-Optionally, we can provide the `-e` argument to pip so we can edit the package while pip keeps everything up to date.
+Optionally, we can provide the `-e` argument so we can edit the package while pip keeps everything up to date.

 ## Qt-Designer
-This package provides registrars for the implemented widgets, meaning that the widgets can be made available directly in qt-designer (only `pyside6-designer` supports this functionality).
+This package provides registrars for the implemented widgets, which means that the widgets can be made available directly in qt-designer (note that `pyside6-designer` should be used).
 To enable this, the environment variable `PYSIDE_DESIGNER_PLUGINS` should be set to `<install_path>/registrars`, so that the widgets can be loaded in using the `QPyDesignerCustomWidgetCollection.registerCustomWidget` method.

-Alternatively, we can automatically set environment variables by using the pyside6 launch script.
-We can do this by running `<install_path>/examples/run_qt_designer.py` or by importing and running `run_qt_designer()` using:
+Alternatively, we can automatically set environment variables by using the provided pyside6 launch script.
+We can use this script by running `<install_path>/examples/run_qt_designer.py` or by importing and running the `run_qt_designer()`-function using:
 ```
 from pyside6_utilities.examples import run_qt_designer
 ```